 Circumpolar Studies (Diploma - online only)

 Challenge yourself to think beyond the “remote” and “cold” stereotypes of the Arctic and its communities.
-This one-of-a-kind interdisciplinary program will expose you to the most fundamental topics surrounding Northern people and landscapes, geographical and historical contexts, and issues of security in a changing political and environmental climate.
-You’ll explore the rich diversity of the region and discuss everything from Indigenous issues to sustainable development and physical geography.
-Developed by the University of the Arctic in partnership with Trent’s School of Environment, the Chanie Wenjack School for Indigenous Studies, School for the Study of Canada, and more, this flexible learning opportunity will prepare you for a future focused on the Canadian North and beyond.
+This one of-a kind, interdisciplinary program will teach you about Northern people and landscapes, geographical and historical contexts, and issues of security in a changing political and environmental climate.
+You’ll explore the rich diversity of the region, discuss everything from Indigenous issues to sustainable development and physical geography, and learn about how the North is fundamental to the global environment and economy.
+Developed by the University of the Arctic in partnership with Trent’s School of Environment, the Chanie Wenjack School for Indigenous Studies, and the School for the Study of Canada, this flexible learning opportunity will prepare you for a future focused on the Canadian North and beyond.

 - Take your learning from the comfort of home to the Arctic through study abroad opportunities with the University of the Arctic

 - Diversify your perspectives through engaging online discussions with students from near and far in a small group environment

 - Benefit from flexible options which allow you to move into a related undergraduate program at Trent or supplement your existing degree

 - Public Service

 - Immigration and Human Rights

 - United Nations Official

 - Policy Professional